Updated on October 31, 2022 by Sarina Tariq

 Velvety corded wool.

-A medium-weight, plush knit fabric, usually made of cotton, with qualities similar to velvet.
+A medium-weight, plush knit fabric with a napped surface, usually made of cotton, with qualities similar to velvet.
 It’s soft and plush with a close, dense pile.
 It is used in clothing and upholstery.

 A woven, medium-weight tufted fabric made of natural or synthetic fibers.
 Its pile is cut and evenly distributed and brushed for a rich, plush texture that stands straight up.
 Velvet has a high sheen with a short pile that drapes loosely.
 Cut velvet has a soft flat burned-out pattern.
 Crushed velvet is the heaviest with regular watermarks.
 Brocaded velvet has an embossed pattern.
-Panne velvet has an extra high sheen.Translucent velvet is lightweight and reflects light that appears almost iridescent
+Panne velvet has an extra high sheen.Translucent velvet is lightweight and reflects light that appears almost iridescent.
+Check out the post on different types of velvet

-A woven, cotton fabric with a velvet-like pile.
+A woven, cotton fabric with a velvet-like but short and compact pile.

 A cotton velveteen, but the weft has longer floats, which when cut give a longer pile.
 The pile is also firmly bound